petersenpeter/CellExplorer/docs/interface/single-cell-plot-options.md

 ---
 # Single cell plot options
 {: .no_toc}
-The single cells can be plotted with various plot options:
-* waveforms
-* ACGs
-* ISIs
-* CCGs
-* PSTHs
-* response curves
-* Firing rate maps

-You can create [your own custom plots](https://github.com/petersenpeter/Cell-Explorer/wiki/Custom-single-cell-plots), which can be loaded and displayed in the Cell Explorer, by saving plot function in the customPlots folder.
+The single cells can be plotted with various plot options.
+You can further create [your own custom plots](/interface/custom-single-cell-plots/), which can be loaded and displayed in the Cell Explorer, by saving plot function in the customPlots folder.
+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

 ### Waveforms
 There are three types of waveform plots: single waveform with noise curves in absolute amplitude, z-scored waveforms across population, and color plot with same z-scored waveforms.
 Further there are filtered and unfiltered waveform plot options.